Schwab US Small-Cap ETF (NYSEARCA:SCHA) Shares Sold by Park Avenue Securities LLC

-Park Avenue Securities LLC reduced its position in shares of Schwab US Small-Cap ETF (NYSEARCA:SCHA – Get Rating) by 29.1% during the third quarter, Holdings Channel.com reports.
-The fund owned 6,390 shares of the company’s stock after selling 2,620 shares during the quarter.
-Park Avenue Securities LLC’s holdings in Schwab US Small-Cap ETF were worth $242,000 at the end of the most recent reporting period.
+Park Avenue Securities LLC cut its stake in shares of Schwab US Small-Cap ETF (NYSEARCA:SCHA – Get Rating) by 29.1% in the third quarter, Holdings Channel.com reports.
+The fund owned 6,390 shares of the company’s stock after selling 2,620 shares during the period.
+Park Avenue Securities LLC’s holdings in Schwab US Small-Cap ETF were worth $242,000 at the end of the most recent quarter.

-A number of other hedge funds have also recently bought and sold shares of the company.
-Baltimore Washington Financial Advisors Inc. acquired a new position in shares of Schwab US Small-Cap ETF in the 1st quarter valued at $4,025,000.
-Zions Bancorporation N.A. acquired a new position in shares of Schwab US Small-Cap ETF in the 1st quarter valued at $29,000.
-Founders Capital Management acquired a new position in shares of Schwab US Small-Cap ETF in the 2nd quarter valued at $29,000.
-McIlrath & Eck LLC boosted its position in shares of Schwab US Small-Cap ETF by 80.9% in the 3rd quarter.
-McIlrath & Eck LLC now owns 841 shares of the company’s stock valued at $32,000 after purchasing an additional 376 shares during the period.
-Finally, Steward Partners Investment Advisory LLC boosted its position in shares of Schwab US Small-Cap ETF by 42.1% in the 2nd quarter.
-Steward Partners Investment Advisory LLC now owns 858 shares of the company’s stock valued at $33,000 after purchasing an additional 254 shares during the period.
+A number of other institutional investors have also made changes to their positions in the stock.
+Charles Schwab Investment Advisory Inc. increased its position in shares of Schwab US Small-Cap ETF by 109.5% during the first quarter.
+Charles Schwab Investment Advisory Inc. now owns 93,500,710 shares of the company’s stock valued at $4,428,193,000 after acquiring an additional 48,866,721 shares during the last quarter.
+Personal Capital Advisors Corp increased its position in shares of Schwab US Small-Cap ETF by 6.5% during the second quarter.
+Personal Capital Advisors Corp now owns 9,594,303 shares of the company’s stock valued at $374,083,000 after acquiring an additional 588,429 shares during the last quarter.
+Sei Investments Co. increased its position in shares of Schwab US Small-Cap ETF by 1.7% during the second quarter.
+Sei Investments Co. now owns 7,572,680 shares of the company’s stock valued at $295,231,000 after acquiring an additional 126,862 shares during the last quarter.
+Charles Schwab Investment Management Inc. increased its position in shares of Schwab US Small-Cap ETF by 107.2% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 6,678,870 shares of the company’s stock valued at $316,312,000 after acquiring an additional 3,455,430 shares during the last quarter.
+Finally, Wealth Enhancement Advisory Services LLC increased its position in shares of Schwab US Small-Cap ETF by 2.4% during the third quarter.
+Wealth Enhancement Advisory Services LLC now owns 2,997,517 shares of the company’s stock valued at $116,148,000 after acquiring an additional 69,428 shares during the last quarter.

 Schwab US Small-Cap ETF Trading Up 1.4 %